mhey01/PortfolioOld/README.md

-## See my webpage at https://mhey01.github.io/Portfolio/ where you can see what I am working on and find out more about me.
+## Take a look at my webpage at https://mhey01.github.io/Portfolio/ where you can see what I am working on and find out more about me.

 ### Check out my CodePen